RajashekarChelimala/NewJavaFeaturesProject/README.md

 1. Sequence of elements
 2. Source - takes arrays, collections, io sources as input source
 3. Aggregate operaations - supports operations like map, filter, limit, reduce, find, match and so on..
+4. Pipelining - most of the stream operation return a stream itself so that their results can be pipelined.
+These operations are called intermediate operations and their fucntion is to take input and process them and return output to the target. collect() method is a terminal operation which is normally present at the end of the pipelining operation to mark the end of the stream.
+5. Automatic iteration - A stream operation do the iteration internally over the source elements provided in contrast to collections where explicit iteration is required.